Phils0/CifParser/README.md

 # CifParser
-A .Net Standard 2.0 Library to parse a CIF formatted UK rail timetable
+A .Net Standard 2.0 Library to parse a CIF formatted UK rail timetable.
+Can read both the Network Rail Open Data format and the RDG Format.

 ## How do I read a CIF file?

 Instantiate a Parser and Read to be returned an enumeration of CIF records.
 Records are returned in the order they appear in the file.

 ```
+var factory = new CifParserFactory(logger);
-var parser = new Parser();
+var parser = factory.CreateParser();
 var records = parser.Read(file);
 ```